ludovico85/gestione-dati-censuari-catasto-postgresql-qgis/README.md

   c.descrizione AS descrizione_categoria,
   field_9 AS classe,
   field_10 AS consistenza,
+  CASE
-  CASE WHEN field_8 LIKE 'A%' THEN 'vani' ELSE (
+    WHEN field_8 LIKE 'A%' THEN 'vani'
-    CASE WHEN field_8 LIKE 'B%' THEN 'metri cubi' ELSE ( CASE WHEN field_8 LIKE 'C%' THEN 'metri quadri' END) END)
+    WHEN field_8 LIKE 'B%' THEN 'metri cubi'
+    WHEN field_8 LIKE 'C%' THEN 'metri quadri'
   END AS unita_misura_consistenza,
   field_11 AS superficie,
   field_12 AS rendita_lire,